The ultimate assistant for GUI Scripting and Accessibility

 PFiddlesoft, PFiddle Software, PFiddle, PFiddles and the PFiddlesoft logo are trademarks of PreForm Assistive Technologies, LLC.

-Download UI Browser 2.4.3, released March 2014 with minor bug fixes.
+Download UI Browser 2.5.0, released October 2014 with support for new accessibility features introduced by Apple in OS X 10.10 Yosemite as well as fixing an occasional crash.
 It runs as a fully functional free trial version for 30 days after you first use it unless you already have a valid registration key.

 This version of UI Browser runs on Mac OS X 10.7 Lion or newer.
 See the Requirements section below for details.